 Here’s a collection of tips for using the metro:

-- When using the escalators, stand as far-right possible if you aren’t moving to let commuters and other busy Washingtonians pass on the left.
+- When using the escalators, stand as far-right as possible if you aren’t moving to let commuters and other busy travelers pass on the left.

 - You can bring your bike on the Metro during Off-peak hours.